getyoti/yoti-doc-scan-android/README.md

 ```
 Native library failed to load: null
 ```
 This is caused by a third party library we use.
-Disabling uncompressed native libraries inside your project's `gradle.properties` file solves the issue:
+To fix it, you can try adding the following to your `build.gradle` file:
 ```
+android {
+    packagingOptions {
+        jniLibs {
-android.bundle.enableUncompressedNativeLibs = false
+            useLegacyPackaging = true
+        }
+    }
+}
 ```

 ## Support